-be funded I MRP d, deferring the expenditure for 30+ years when the borrowing is repaid.
+Capitalised revenue expenditure can be funded through borrowing with only minimal MRP charges recorded in the general fund, deferring the expenditure for 30+ years when the borrowing is repaid.

 Our approach will focus on:

 ► For significant additions we will examine invoices, capital expenditure authorisations, leases and other data that support these additions.
 We review the sample selected against the definition of capital expenditure in IAS 16.